 I get it, fall is a beautiful time.
 The pull of having fresh photos for Christmas cards is big.
-However, it’s also usually people’s (mine included) busiest time of year.
+However, it’s also usually people’s (mine included) busiest, and most stressful, time of year.
 If finding time (and a day with good weather) is something that is difficult and stressful, try a different time of year.

-In my experience, planning ahead helps relieve a lot of stress that last minute can affect.
+In my experience, planning ahead helps relieve a lot of stress that the last minute can affect.

 Talk up the fun time you’re going to have for family photos.
 Be excited when you talk about getting all dressed up together, heading to a park and getting to play, snuggle, dance and explore as a family.
 Yes, be honest that you’re having photos taken.
 It’s all about how we frame the day.
 Paint a picture of the fun, and that you “get to have your photos taken to enjoy together forever.”

 Talk about how you’re going out for dinner or ice cream (or hot chocolate) afterwards.
 Instead of bribing to do the photos like it’s a drag, make it about the entire experience.